-I only stayed here on a stopover driving over to Switzerland but I made the most of my visit.
-Here’s some tips to make the most of yours.
+I only stayed here for a stopover driving over to Switzerland but I made the most of my visit.
+Here are some tips to make the most of yours.

 Take the Tram

 Strasbourg has its famous trams which connect the city if you fancy a ride.

 They are extremely modern and efficient, a great way to get around if you’re located outside of the city or your legs are ready to drop!

 Things to do in Strasbourg